wfinsinger/ARCO/README.md

 For each .csv, provide the full path to the file as the corresponding function argument.
 Details of the four files are below, and examples are included with this R code:

 A) RAW DATA
 1. Seedle.csv = .csv table with charcoal-particle areas.
-Should have three columns and as many rows as the number of observations:
+Should have two columns and as many rows as the number of observations:

 Column 1: Depth = Depth of samples
-Column 2: SdlCounts = Number of charcoal particles in each sample Column 3: SdlArea = Charcoal-particle areas
+Column 2: SdlArea = Charcoal-particle areas

 2. Smpl.csv = .csv table with charcoal counts and charcoal areas.
 Should have four columns and as many rows as the number of samples: